Updated Card For WWE Extreme Rules | 411MANIA

 Updated Card For WWE Extreme Rules

-– Following Monday night’s episode of Raw, WWE has an updated card for Extreme Rules.
+– Following Tuesday night’s episode of Smackdown, WWE has an updated card for Extreme Rules.
 The show takes place on July 15th from Pittsburgh, Pennsylvania.
 The latest card is as follows:

 * WWE Championship Match: AJ Styles vs. Rusev